 VC Jones is an extremely popular fish and chip shop that sells trustworthy gluten free chips (cooked in a SEPARATE FRYER).
 Unfortunately however, they cannot do gluten free batter.
-Sometimes, they can offer alternative, micro-steamed fish (without batter) and mushy peas.
+Sometimes, they can offer alternative, micro-steamed fish (without batter) as well as mushy peas.

-NONE of the Fish and Chips are safe for Coeliacs
+NONE of the Fish and Chips in Tankerton are safe for Coeliacs

 Ossies Fish Bar